jyellick/obc-docs/whitepaper.md

 Blockchain technology is in its infancy and is often not well suited for the needs of industry.
 Scalability challenges and the lack of support for confidential and private transactions, among other issues, make its use infeasible for many important industry applications.

-Furthermore, Early pioneers for blockchain technologies serve a set of purposes but are often not well-suited for the needs of specific industries.
+Furthermore, early pioneers for blockchain technologies serve a set of purposes but are often not well-suited for the needs of specific industries.
 To meet the demands of modern markets, Open Blockchain is based on an industry-focused design that addresses the multiple and varied requirements of different industry use cases, extending the learning of the pioneers in this field while also addressing issues such as scalability.

 &nbsp;